ngc1514/GFL-max-stats-helper/README.md

-# GirlsFrontline-max-stats-comparator
+# GFL-max-stats-lookup-and-compare

-A tool that compares T-dolls' max stats.
+A simple tool that makes comparing and looking up T-dolls' max stats easier.

-Can also be used to look up T-dolls max stats.
+## Why tho?

-Data is scraped from gfwiki.
+I'm tiring of repeatly pressing ctrl-f while using gfwiki and my eyes hurt.

->Functional for now but kinda shabby.
+## How does it work?
-## Currently in development.
-Expect to be completed in 10 years cuz I'm a lazy ass.
+Data is scraped from Girls' Frontline Wiki with BeautifulSoup.